ranganathanlab/bmDCA/README.md

 disable writing of a particular log file is to comment out the code in the `Sim::run()` function defined in `src/run.cpp`.

+Output file formats will probably be changed at a later date.

 #### Learned parameters

 The output directory contains learned parameters saved in files called